linux-kdevops/kdevops-history/docs/kdevops-terraform.md

 # Terraform support

-kdevops allows you to provide variability for terraform using kconfig, and uses ansible to deploy the files needed to get you going with a terraform plan.
+kdevops allows you to provide variability for Terraform using kconfig, and uses Ansible to deploy the files needed to get you going with a Terraform plan.

 Terraform is used to deploy your development hosts on cloud virtual machines.
 Below are the list of clouds providers currently supported: